-Treatment of testicular cancer abroad
+Treatment of testicular cancer in Germany

 Testicular cancer is a rare malignant tumor of the corresponding organ.
 Disease incidence in different countries is from 1 to 3 cases per 100,000 people a year.
 Average age of the patients is about 30 years old.